Latest Amendment:/Approval Date: September 2023

 - Certain overseas senior secondary qualifications such as the International Baccalaureate, GCE A Levels, or the New Zealand Bursary; or

-- One or more full-time years of study in a degree course from an overseas university where this is deemed by the Dean of Studies at least equivalent to NSW HSC standard.
+- One or more full-time years of study in a degree course from an overseas university in a country not listed above, provided the minimum requirements for English-language proficiency are met (See 4.3).

 - an undergraduate degree (minimum AQF Level 7) from a recognized institution; (students already qualified to teach religion in Catholic schools must also have an undergraduate degree in education or teaching from an accredited institution) ; or